 For instance: You have done an internship in marketing and now you are applying for a job in HR department, so you can tailor your description of internship and highlight skills such as people skills, negotiation skills which are relevant in HR as well.

 Add projects you have worked on in your college or in a part-time job.
-Write a short description of project and learning from it.
+Write a short description of the project and learning from it.
 Point here again is to maximize chances of resume consideration by making your resume look relevant to the job you are applying for.

 If you have any professional affiliations, certifications, publications, programming language knowledge then, do not miss to add them on your resume.

 Add both permanent and local address.
-Do not forget to add link of your LinkedIn Profile.
+Do not forget to add a link of your LinkedIn Profile.
 If you are applying for a position such as graphic designer then you can add a link to your online portfolio as well.

 The resume should look very clean, professional and readable at first glance.

 Choose professional and simple font, use light fond color, proper use of bold letters and headlines and enough blank space make a resume look easy on eyes.

 Refer this to choose font: Best font for resume

 Read the job description carefully, understand the requirement and then tailor your resume by adding relevant keywords to it.

-Read this to learn how to add keywords to CV: Secrets of making your CV searchable
+Read this: Secrets of making your CV searchable